arangodb/arangodb/Documentation/Books/HTTP/General/README.md

 * `access-control-allow-credentials`: will be set to `false` by default.
   For details on when it will be set to `true` see the next section on cookies.

-* `access-control-allow-headers`: will be set to the exect value of the request's `access-control-request-headers` header or omitted if no such header was sent in the request.
+* `access-control-allow-headers`: will be set to the exact value of the request's `access-control-request-headers` header or omitted if no such header was sent in the request.